cjhnbls/pipelinedb-doc-cn/continuous-views.rst

   SELECT user_id::integer, COUNT(*), SUM(value::float8), AVG(value) FROM stream
   GROUP BY user_id

-PipelineDB uses PostgreSQL's :code:`::` casting syntax to tell the :code:`CONTINUOUS VIEW` what types to convert raw values to.
+PipelineDB uses PostgreSQL's :code:`::` casting syntax to tell the continuous view what types to convert raw values to.
 Note that a stream column must only be typed a single time.
 All other references to it will use the same type.

-.. note:: All stream columns must be explicitly appear in the :code:`CONTINUOUS VIEW` 's definition.
+.. note:: All stream columns must appear in the continuous view 's definition.
 It is not possible to :code:`SELECT * FROM a_stream`.

 Data retrieval
 -------------------

-Since :code:`CONTINUOUS VIEW` s are a lot like regular views, retrieving data from them is simply a matter of performing a :code:`SELECT` on them:
+Since continuous view s are a lot like regular views, retrieving data from them is simply a matter of performing a :code:`SELECT` on them:

 .. code-block:: pipeline